 High-protein idea: Just like French toast, a few ingredient swaps are the key to making high-protein breakfast waffles.
 This recipe from Damn Delicious only requires eggs, cottage cheese, oats, vanilla, and salt.
 One serving has about 20 g of protein and only 1 g of sugar.

 Basic breakfast: Pudding

 High-protein idea: Chia seeds are one of the best foods to eat in the morning thanks to their high-fiber and antioxidant count, according to the American Society for Nutrition.
 Plus, one serving of chia seeds offers up about 4 g of protein.
 This recipe from Chocolate Covered Katie only requires three ingredients: milk, chia seeds, and vanilla extract.
 One serving has just over 5 g of protein.
+Or try out one of these delicious chia seed pudding recipes you’re bound to love.
 Not a pudding person?
 Whip up a yummy chia jam.

 Basic breakfast: Granola bar

 High-protein idea: Skip the pre-packaged granola bars that are sometimes sneaky sources of sugar and try making these no-bake high-protein blueberry bars from Inspired Edibles instead.
 Oats, almonds, flaxseed, and almond butter are just a few of the ingredients that contribute to the 8 g of protein found in each bar.